libigl/libigl/tutorial/readme.md

     sh ../compile_example.sh

-## Optional compilation with libigl as static library
+## (Optional: compilation with libigl as static library)

+By default, libigl is a _headers only_ library, thus it does not require compilation.
+However, one can precompile libigl as a statically linked library.
+See `../README.md` in the main directory for compilations instructions to produce `libigl.a` and other libraries.
+Once compiled, these examples can be compiled using the `CMAKE` flag `-DLIBIGL_USE_STATIC_LIBRARY=ON`:

     ../compile_example.sh -DLIBIGL_USE_STATIC_LIBRARY=ON